cjcollins-com-au/dontceasar/README.md

 ## Requirements

 Requires python.
-Install websockets: $pip install websockets
+Install websockets: $pip3 install websockets

 (Install pip first if you don't already have it, on Linux this would be: $sudo apt install python3-pip)

 Run in terminal window on Windows / Linux / Mac.
 Can also run within PyCharm or VS Code.

+Download all files to the same directory, include the text files.

 ## Usage